tumblr/gocircuit/README.md

 As a result, distributed application code becomes orders of magnitude shorter, as compared to using traditional alternatives.
-For isntance, we have been able to write large real-world cloud applications — e.g. streaming multi-stage MapReduce pipelines — in as many as 200 lines of code.
+For isntance, we have been able to write large real-world cloud applications — e.g. streaming multi-stage MapReduce pipelines — in as many as 200 lines of code _from the ground up_.

 For lifecycle maintenance, the circuit provides a powerful toolkit that can introspect into, control and modify various dynamic aspects of a live circuit